 The Gondola on the South Side has a name I’m not even going to try to write because I’ll probably misspell it, so let’s just call it “The Gondola”.
 This resort is VERY french with 100% french speaking locals, trail signs, and employees.
 The only people we found that could speak english were in the ticket office.
 We had to order food by pointing and gesturing, but we got used to that after a few days in Quebec so it was no big deal.

 The Gondola serves the best terrain on the mountain, with several impressively steep, wide groomed runs.
 This gondola has been plagued by malfunctions in February and March 2020 and has almost killed people by stopping suddenly.
 It was shut down for over a year for repairs.
-I am going to assume it’s safe now, but these incidents certainly left the resort with a bad PR nightmare.
+In 2022-2023 the gondola was shut down again for several weeks after a cabin ended up falling off the line (!).
+I am going to assume it’s safe now, but these incidents certainly left the resort with a bad PR nightmare, and I personally don’t think I would risk it given the history of problems.

 The steep runs